gavinhungry/typestring/README.md

 typestring
 ==========
-`typestring` is a simple JavaScript module providing an in-memory (string-in and string-out) TypeScript compiler.
+`typestring` is a simple JavaScript module providing a string-in, string-out TypeScript compiler front-end.

 Installation
 ------------